One of the more unusual stories in the history of English pottery is that of the Minton majolica Loch Ard peacock.

 After an uneventful voyage, on May 31, 1878, the Loch Ard encountered bad weather that culminated in a thick fog.
 The ship veered off course as the ship approached the Australian coast.
 As the fog lifted in the early hours of June 1, Captain Gibb was horrified to discover that the ship had drifted far closer to the coast near Mutton Bird Island than had been expected.
 Despite attempts to draw the ship back out to sea the vessel crashed against the rocky reef surrounding the island.

 The crash devastated the ship.
-The three masts crumbled blocking attempts to launch the lifeboats and killing some onboard.
+Two of the three masts crumbled blocking attempts to launch the lifeboats and killing some onboard.
 The vessel sank in fifteen minutes.

 A contemporary engraving of the scene on the